fastapi/fastapi/docs/en/docs/management-tasks.md

 ...so, you are a [team member of FastAPI](./fastapi-people.md#team){.internal-link target=_blank}?
 Wow, you are so cool! 😎

-You can help with everything on [Help FastAPI - Get Help](./help-fastapi.md){.internal-link target=_blank}, but additionally, there are some tasks that only you (as part of the team) can perform.
+You can help with everything on [Help FastAPI - Get Help](./help-fastapi.md){.internal-link target=_blank} the same ways as external contributors.
+But additionally, there are some tasks that only you (as part of the team) can perform.

 Here are the general instructions for the tasks you can perform.